European-Conference/euroconf.eu/content/terms/index.md

 - Device: any internet connected device such as a phone, tablet, computer or any other device that can be used to visit European Conference Website and use the services.
 - Service: refers to the service provided by European Conference Website as described in the relative terms (if available) and on this platform.
 - Third-party service: refers to advertisers, contest sponsors, promotional and marketing partners, and others who provide our content or whose products or services we think may interest you.
-- Website: European Conference Website."’s" site, which can be accessed via this URL: https://euroconf.eu
+- Website: European Conference Website’s site, which can be accessed via this URL: https://euroconf.eu
 - You: a person or entity that is registered with European Conference Website to use the Services.

 **Restrictions**